McDonnell Douglas MD-94X

 The McDonnell Douglas MD-94X was a planned propfan-powered airliner, intended to begin production in 1994.
 Announced in January 1986, the aircraft was to seat between 160 and 180 passengers, possibly using a twin-aisle configuration.
 An all-new design that was investigated internally since at least 1984, the MD-94X was developed in the mid-1980s to compete with the similar Boeing 7J7.
 The price of oil would have to be at least US$1.40 per gallon for McDonnell Douglas to build the plane, though.
 Configuration was similar to the MD-80, but advanced technologies such as canard noseplanes, laminar and turbulent boundary layer control, side-stick flight control (via fiber optics), and aluminum-lithium alloy construction were under consideration.
 Airline interest in the brand-new propfan technology was weak despite claims of up to a 60% reduction in fuel use, and both aircraft were canceled.

 Under development at the same time were two propfan-powered commercial variants of the MD-80.
 The "MD-91X" would have seated 100-110 and entered service in 1991.
 The "MD-92X," a 150-seat aircraft targeted for service entry in 1992, was originally to be a 76 in of the MD-80.
-The price per engine would have been an estimated US$1.6 million dollars more for the propfans than for the MD-80's Pratt & Whitney JT8D-200 series engines.
+The price per engine would have been an estimated US$ 1.6 million dollars more for the propfans than for the MD-80's Pratt & Whitney JT8D-200 series engines.
 Existing DC-9s and MD-80s would also have been eligible for an upgrade to the new propfan powerplants.
-McDonnell Douglas tested General Electric Aviation's unducted fan (UDF) engine on an MD-80 demonstrator aircraft, which made its initial flight on May 19, 1987.
+On May 19, 1987, McDonnell Douglas tested General Electric Aviation's unducted fan (UDF) engine in flight for the first time on an MD-80 demonstrator, an aircraft that was restored after suffering an empennage separation in 1980 during the landing of a certification test flight for the DC-9 Super 80.

 A propfan-powered military variant of the MD-87 or MD-91X, called the P-9D, was also proposed as an anti-submarine warfare (ASW) aircraft.
 The P-9D was intended for use in the United States Navy's Long Range Air ASW-Capable Aircraft (LRAACA) program, which was to initially replace the existing fleet of 125 Lockheed P-3 Orion aircraft.
 In October 1988, the Navy selected a derivative of the P-3 Orion (which was later renamed Lockheed P-7A) as the LRAACA aircraft over the P-9D.

+On October 10, 1989, McDonnell Douglas publicly announced that it was abandoning the development of propfan-powered aircraft, because of airline companies were concerned about the technology risk and cost compared to a conventionally-powered airliner.